wuxc/pywin32doc/md/win32gui.md

   -  *logger* : object

-    A logger object, generally from the standard logger package.
+    A logger object, generally from the standard logger package\.

 #### Comments
 Once a logger has been set for the module, unhandled exceptions, such as

-from a window's WNDPROC, will be written (via logger.exception()) to the log
+from a window's WNDPROC, will be written \(via logger\.exception\(\)\) to the log

-instead of to stderr.
+instead of to stderr\.
-Note that using this with the Python 2.3 logging package will prevent the
+Note that using this with the Python 2\.3 logging package will prevent the

-traceback from being written to the log.
+traceback from being written to the log\.
 However, it is possible to use

-the Python 2.4 logging package directly with Python 2.3
+the Python 2\.4 logging package directly with Python 2\.3